gdmoney/quotes/README.md

 *****

+**"Between what is said and not meant, and what is meant and not said, most of love is lost."**
+-- *Kahlil Gibran*

 **"No one would remember the Good Samaritan if he'd only had good intentions; he had money as well."**
 -- *Margaret Thatcher*